 Interestingly, the relative obscurity surrounding Miller has not led to a decline in interest in "Caravan of Courage" or its sequel, The Battle for Endor.
 On the contrary, they have seen something of a renaissance.
 The films are now available on Disney+, and a new generation of fans is discovering them for the first time.
 Miller's portrayal of Cindel Towani continues to captivate young audiences, much like it did in the 1980s.

 What followed for Miller is a life that many would call 'normal,' a departure from the celebrity lifestyle one might expect from a Star Wars alum.
 She went on to pursue an education, and her social media presence is minimal.
-Details are scarce, but it appears Miller chose a path that veers more toward personal satisfaction rather than public recognition.
-It's a choice that brings its own set of challenges and rewards, contrasting starkly with the glamor and exposure of showbiz.

 Miller's decision to step away from acting has lent her an air of enigma.
 In a world where every action of celebrities is documented and dissected, the absence of information feeds curiosity.
 This scarcity has turned her into a somewhat mythic figure among niche Star Wars communities who wonder what could have been had she pursued a different path.